Professor Roy on Molecular Structure

 Professor Roy spent many years in materials science, pioneering and publishing research on hard materials such as ceramics and diamonds.
 His findings on materials in the liquid state, most notably water, are the focus of this presentation.

-A 40-minute version of this presentation is available online on YouTube and AuthorStream.
-Where sections of the full presentation were omitted below, the transcription notes that a break was inserted.
+A 40-minute version of this presentation is also available on AuthorStream.
+Several sections of the text have been transcribed below.

 This presentation will permanently change how you view water and the structured of liquids.
 Enjoy!

 Water, water everywhere.
 But our take on this is it is so little understood.
 And the message from this presentation is fundamental to everything you know about water.
 What you learn from this is, it is the structure of water, not its composition, which is important.